SSWConsulting/SSW.People.Profiles/Tiago-Araujo/Tiago-Araujo.md

  *Did you know you can combine properties?*

- *Some properties as padding, margin and border have been split.
+ *Some properties as padding, margin, and border have been split.
 For example, padding has padding-top, padding-right, padding-bottom, and padding-left.
 If the possibility exists, you should always combine these properties, making it easier to edit and saving you space too:*

 *
 *